choose a skill cluster

 need to know

-skills demand.
+skills demand

 what it shows

 Skills demand data indicates job postings that require software project management and leadership skills in each of the 24 markets we researched.
-These figures are based on a combination of verified, normalized labor market data by market and granular, skill-based data sourced from professional social media networks and job boards, and career sites.
+These figures are based on a combination of verified, normalized labor market data by market and granular, skill-based data sourced from professional social media networks, job boards and career sites.

 See demand for each skill cluster by market, explore demand for sub-skills within each cluster or view the job vacancy ratio (JVR) — defined as hiring complexity — to understand market competitiveness for these skills.
 The higher the JVR, the more competitive it is to recruit.
+2025 demand data takes all yearly advertisements into account.

 need to know